rdkcentral/rdk-halif-test-device_settings/docs/pages/dsDisplay/ds-display_L3_TestProcedure.md

 - The test will download the required artifacts, then copy them to the target directory.

-- Aspect Ratio Verification:
+- Aspect Ratio Verification
   - For each video port, the user will be prompted to set the specified aspect ratio on the port and confirm by pressing Enter.
   - The test will retrieve the aspect ratio from the connected display device.
   - The retrieved aspect ratio will be compared to the expected value for each configuration.

 - Completion and Results: